Хвороби накопичення глікогену

 Glycogen storage diseases are carbohydrate metabolism disorders.
 There are many numbered and named types, all of which are caused by deficiencies of enzymes involved in glycogen synthesis or breakdown; the deficiencies may occur in the liver or muscles and cause hypoglycemia or deposition of abnormal amounts or types of glycogen (or its intermediate metabolites) in tissues.

 Inheritance for glycogen storage diseases (GSDs) is autosomal recessive except for GSD type VIII/IX, which is X-linked.
-Incidence is estimated at about 1/25,000 births, which may be an underestimate because milder subclinical forms may be undiagnosed.
+Incidence ranges from 1/20,000 to 1/43,000 births, depending on the population studied (1).
 For a more complete listing of glycogen storage diseases, see table Glycogen Storage Diseases and Disorders of Gluconeogenesis.

 Age of onset, clinical manifestations, and severity vary by type, but symptoms and signs are most commonly those of hypoglycemia and myopathy.